top of page

 It is through the creation of knowledge which she employs to educate others, as well as her enjoyment for researching & consulting that makes April-Louise a critically constructive friend to her colleagues, collaborators & clients.

-She truly has faith in the transformative power of education & hopes that everyone will have the chance to be able to enjoy & thrive within the system.
+Truly passionate about the transformative power of education, April-Louise hopes that everyone will have the chance to be able to enjoy & thrive within an intersectional, equitable system.

 Ultimately, April-Louise seeks to create more nuanced understandings & accounts of areas that are often shrouded in whiteness, through spotlighting Blackness in its many forms.